Automating SSL Certificate Renewal for Self-Hosted Services with Let's Encrypt

 We earn commissions when you shop through the links on this page, at no additional cost to you.
 Learn more.

-Method 1: Certbot with Automatic Renewal
+Method 1: Certbot with a systemd Timer

 sudo apt update